 This 36-hour program offers rolling admissions.
 Programs in the College of Business are accredited by the International Accreditation Council for Business Education (IACBE).
 Its curriculum includes your choice of five electives.
 The College of Adult and Professional Studies also offers a 15-hour Supply Chain Management Certificate.

-27. Athens State University in Athens, AL
+27. Athens State University

 Online MS in Global Logistics & Supply Chain Management